BLCM/OpenBLCMM/windows-processing/README.md

 there.
 (Those "build configuration" docs linked above go into all the detail on that.)
 So, that's what we're doing -- you'll find that structure, and all its config, in `src/META-INF/native-image/blcmm/blcmm`.
+The bundled batch files all refer to that inner directory when specifying the config dir location.

 Since we're building the Jarfile with those contents, the commandline to compile gets simplified to: